Where to Stay in the Dolomites Without a Car and How to Get Around for Hiking

 The Dolomites have an extensive and reliable public transport network.
 Regional bus companies operate frequent services connecting all major valleys, villages, and trailheads during the hiking season (June through September).
 Buses are comfortable, affordable, and often more convenient than driving—especially for point-to-point hikes where you'd otherwise need to arrange car shuttles or retrace your steps.

-Key Transport Options:
+Key Transport Options

 1. SAD Südtirol serve the northern Dolomites, including Val Gardena, Val di Funes, Alpe di Siusi (Seiser Alm), and connections throughout South Tyrol.
 This network is extensive and well-coordinated with cable cars and lifts.